-4. Disparities in treatment uptake and outcomes of patients with obesity in the USA. https://doi.org/10.1007/s13679-016-0211-1.
+- ud6fDlzgwEGA26V_KavktsvkfZpuzLB5Kg4m_Arh2E54Offw9hwdROLnKGTmLJR7-rmhp5G81fSp1cArcBM= - Disparities in treatment uptake and outcomes of patients with obesity in the USA. https:// doi. org/ 10.
+1007/ s13679-016-0211-1. "underserved communities" refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to

-5. &quot;underserved communities" refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the preceding definition of "equity."
+5. Underserved communities refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the preceding definition of "equity."